Fracture

 Open or compound fracture

-There is a break in the bone and damage to the skin or tissues near the fracture.
-Having damage to the skin means there is a risk of bacteria getting into the bone.
+There is a break in the bone with damage to the skin or tissues around the fracture.
+Having damage to the skin means there is a risk of bacteria getting into the wound.
 This can cause a bone infection.

 Illustration of an open fracture of the arm

-This is a common injury in children because a child's bone can bend or buckle more easily than an adult's, without completely breaking.
+This is a common injury in tamariki because a child's bone can bend or buckle more easily than an adult's without completely breaking.

 Illustration of a greenstick fracture of the arm